 - Epi-Genius Kids – Helps support general nutrition with a whole-food blend of vitamins, superfruits, superveggies, healthy fat, fiber, probiotics and more.
 This is a perfect snack for kids going back to school.

-- MVP Kids – Supports kids as a protein source (but does not include the other goodies in Epi-Genius)
+- MVP Family – Supports kids as a protein source (but does not include the other goodies in Epi-Genius)